 Where are you going to play today?
 When your living room loses its luster (your kiddos can only bounce off the walls for so long), check out a neighborhood play space.
-With indoor jungle gyms, pretend play areas, tons of toys and even an indoor sandbox, the options in Chicago and the ‘burbs have something for every kind of kid.
+With indoor jungle gyms, pretend play areas and tons of toys, the options in Chicago and the ‘burbs have something for every kind of kid.
 Plus, many have cafes — with coffee! — for parents.
 Click through to discover options you have to head to.

 Known as a “kiddie campus,” the open structure allows children to explore a variety of interests without declaring a major.
 Dabble in art, music, dance, gym, enrichment and preschool classes.
 Without a doubt, this is the ultimate play space for kids that want to work their gross motor skills.
 The large padded room offers a trampoline, swings or just a place to literally bounce off the walls.
 But kids can explore their artistic side, too.
 Music classes are led by an actual live band and puppets.
 Be sure to check the schedule at their website, since free play spaces are open around classes and hours vary.